TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingIssues/TicketWorkflow.rst

 Target Versions
 ===============

-Target versions are set by the core team only.
+Target versions are set by the Core team only.
 Until we can enforce this technically, feel free to remove target versions set by issue reporters.

 **Candidate for patchlevel:**